prabhav-org/staffchahiye-temp/termsofservice.md

 4. Fees & Payment
 4.1 Fee Schedule.
 Businesses shall pay the Fees set forth in the applicable order form, rate card or invoice.
 All Fees are exclusive of taxes, which are the responsibility of the Business.
 4.2 Payment Terms.
 Unless otherwise agreed, payment processed for our services are pre-paid, hence, invoice would be generated and it has to be duly paid to use the service by the busienss.
 4.3 Refunds.
-All Fees are non‑refundable unless expressly agreed in writing by StaffChahiye.
+All Fees are non‑refundable.

 5. Candidate Usage
 5.1 No Guarantee.
 We do not guarantee that Candidates will receive job offers or placements.